batuhan-yildiz/azure-databases/setup/create-jumpbox-environment.md

   2. Go to the official download page from your jumpbox VM: https://code.visualstudio.com/download
   3. Download the "System Installer" for Windows:
-      Look for: "Windows: System Installer"
-      User Installer: Installs VS Code only for the current user System Installer: Installs VS Code for all users on the system
+      Look for: "Windows: System Installer and x64" User Installer: Installs VS Code only for the current user System Installer: Installs VS Code for all users on the system
   4. Run the installer as Administrator: